AmirSahrani/master_thesis/README.md

 ```

-Instead of just build, you can also simply run the simulation with the following
+Instead of `just build`, you can also directly run the simulation with the following

 ```bash
 just run